Robert G. Lawrence Prize / Le prix Robert G. Lawrence

 • Provide content notes for potentially distressing content or themes.
 Please also provide advance notice about any loud noises or flashing lights

 • Upload an access paper for your presentation at least one week in advance (instructions to follow in a subsequent post).
-An access paper can either be a copy of the paper you are reading from or just an outline with all cited quotes included.
+An access paper can either be a full copy of the paper you are reading from or a bullet point outline with the key points of your argument and all cited quotes included.
 The submitted access paper should also be in a larger (size 14-16) sans serif font and double spaced.
 Two of the most common sans serif fonts are Arial and Calibri

 • Include closed captions for video clips.
-If you are unable to caption a clip due to copyright, please consider transcribing the video as part of your access paper
+If you are unable to caption a clip due to copyright, please transcribe the video as part of your access paper

 • Be mindful of the pace at which you are speaking or presenting so that live-captioners, ASL interpreters, and attendees can follow your presentation with ease